rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 Any parent node can therefore become a section's parent container, regardless of its specific definition.
-Because of that, such parent containers exist whether they are manually injected (explicit), or due to structural conditions (implicit).
+Because of that, such parent containers exist whether they are manually injected (explicit), or due to structural dependencies (implicit).

 Note that a node can be defined to never be a section's parent container, if